 Many hospitals allow ‘external’ physiotherapists to accompany labouring women, while some do not, offering instead in-house physiotherapists.
 Ask your hospital about their policy, and your physiotherapist if he/she offers labour support.

 Read more about what a physiotherapist can do during pregnancy, birth and the postnatal period, and about finding a perinatal physiotherapist.

 - a doula – borrowing an ancient greek word meaning ‘a woman at the service of another woman’, a doula provides emotional and physical support during birth (and possibly during pregnancy and during the postnatal period too, if you wish).
 A doula can work together with your birth partner, and is actually there to support both you.

-Read more about finding a doula.
+Read more about what a doula can do during labour and birth, and about finding a doula.

 Having an independent midwife, physiotherapist or doula present can also be a way of getting around any potential language barrier you feel exists – depending on where you give birth, someone who is bilingual English/French or English/Dutch may be able to liaise with hospital staff … and let you get on with giving birth!

 How many birth supporters can I have?